Imagine if you lost your hearing. How would that change your life?

 - Turn it down, walk away, and protect your ears — are the three strategies recommended by Dangerous Decibels, an evidence-based intervention program that changes knowledge, attitudes, beliefs, and behaviors of youth and adults for the prevention of noise-induced hearing loss and tinnitus.

 - Use noise-protection devices such as earmuffs and custom-fit earplugs which each reduce noise by 15-30 dB.
-Custom-fit earplugs are tailor made based on 3D imaging scans of your ear canal.
+Custom-fit earplugs can be tailor made based on 3D imaging scans of your ear canal.
 Custom-fit earplugs and earmuffs can be combined for greater protection around screaming babies.

 - Follow safe listening practices to music.